knox153/knox153.github.io/_includes/portfolio/objective.md

-Highly motivated and detail-oriented computer science student looking forward to challenge myself and make a positive impact on the world.
+Highly motivated and detail-oriented computer science student looking forward to challenge himself and make a positive impact on the world.